-Timothy Lu is an Assistant Professor in the Department of Electrical Engineering and Computer Science and an Associate Member of the Broad Institute of MIT and Harvard.
+Timothy Lu is an Associate Professor in the Department of Electrical Engineering and Computer Science and an Associate Member of the Broad Institute of MIT and Harvard.
 Tim received his undergraduate and M.Eng. degrees from MIT in Electrical Engineering and Computer Science.
 He obtained an M.D. from Harvard Medical School and Ph.D. from the Harvard-MIT Health Sciences and Technology Medical Engineering and Medical Physics Program.
 Tim has won the Lemelson-MIT Student Prize, Grand Prize in the National Inventor Hall of Fame’s Collegiate Inventors Competition, and the Leon Reznick Memorial Prize for “outstanding performance in research” from Harvard Medical School.
 He has also been selected as a Kavli Fellow by the National Academy of Sciences and a Siebel Scholar.
 Outside of the lab, Tim enjoys playing volleyball and tennis.

 Aaron is a researcher in the Lu lab, where he is also responsible for facilitating the logistics of lab operation.
 He earned both an Sc.B. and an Sc.M. in Biomedical Engineering from Brown University.
 During his studies there, he participated in the iGEM competition, where his captivation with synthetic biology expanded beyond measure.
 The culmination of his work at Brown resulted in the design of a genetic limiter circuit that applies a unique conditional regulation scheme to a gene of interest.
 Aaron’s current research centers on understanding the mechanisms of amyloid formation in yeast and the ways in which this process might be harnessed for computational and therapeutic goals.
 In the rare occurrence that Aaron is not in lab, he may be found honing his abilities as an outdoorsman, trekking the higher altitudes of New England.
 He also engages in long-distance running and teaches CPR classes.